OpenRailAssociation/technical-committee/project_proposals/liblrs.md

 ## How can someone become a committer or a maintainer to/of the project?

 Anybody can suggest a pull request.
-If it is accepted after the review, one becomes a commiter.
+If it is accepted after the review, one becomes a committer.

-Maintainers are coopted by the other maintainers.
-Candidates must be an active commiter.
+Maintainers are co-opted by the other maintainers.
+Each candidate must be an active committer.

 ## How is development of the project planned and organized?
 Is this transparent to the public?